Become a Swim Instructor

 The WSI program is designed to provide you with the knowledge and skills to teach swimming & water safety while promoting safe attitudes in, on & around the water.
 The program consists of 4 components, all of which must be finished for successful completion of the WSI certification.

-Before you sign up: You must be 15 years of age at start of the course and you must have your Standard First Aid or Assistant Lifeguard certification.
+Before you register: You must be 15 years old at the start of the course and you must have your Standard First Aid or Assistant Lifeguard certification.

 100% attendance & participation of all WSI course components is required.